arifalmas/Tailwind-CSS-4.0/README.md

   This shift towards CSS means you'll rely less on JavaScript for making your site look how you want.

 # Key Changes from Previous Versions:

+Tailwind CSS 4.0 is made to work with the latest web design features: